Tahseen-gh/apsp-algorithms/README.md

 space, and the benchmark here is mostly about finding where the boundaries actually fall, which turned out to be harder than I expected.

-Graduate coursework.
-Pure Python, nothing outside the standard library except matplotlib for the plot.
+Graduate project, nothing outside the standard library except matplotlib for the plot.

 ## What's in here